Is the mean free path the mean of a distribution?: Introduction

-For a gas composed of smooth rigid spheres (``molecules'') each molecule affects another's motion only at collisions ensuring that the molecule travels in a straight line at constant speed between collisions --- this is a free path.
-The mean free path is then the average length of a great many free paths either made by an ensemble of molecules or a single molecule followed for a long time, it being a basic assumption of statistical mechanics that these two types of averages are equivalent.
-In this note we consider a dilute gas of hard spherical particles of mass $m$ and radius $a$ which has attained thermal equilibrium and spatial uniformity.
-In textbook treatments\cite{Reif} the mean free path is given as $(\sqrt{2}\sigma n\chi)^{-1}$, where $\sigma = \pi(2a)^2$ is the total scattering cross section, $n$ is the average number density throughout the gas, and $\chi$ may be thought of as a finite-density correction that starts from a value of unity in the extreme dilute limit and increases with increasing density.\cite{Chapman} The value $(\sqrt{2}\sigma n\chi)^{-1}$ may be attributed to Maxwell who defined the mean free path $\lambda_\textrm{Maxwell}$ as the ratio of the mean speed $\ev{v}$, evaluated in the equilibrium velocity distribution $f(\mathbf{v})$, to the mean collision rate $\omega$.
-Working in scaled units where masses are measured in units of $m$ and velocities are measured in units of $(kT/m)^{1/2}$, the velocity probability density is $f(\mathbf{v}) = (2\pi)^{-d/2} \exp(-v^2/2)$, where $d$ is the number of spatial dimensions.
+For a gas composed of rigid spheres (``molecules'') each molecule affects another's motion only at collisions ensuring that each molecule travels in a straight line at constant speed between collisions --- this is a free path.
+The mean free path, as the name suggests, should then be the average length of a great many free paths either made by an ensemble of molecules or a single molecule followed for a long time, it being a basic assumption of statistical mechanics that these two types of averages are equivalent.
+However, the mean free path is ordinarily defined in textbooks as the ratio of the average speed to the average frequency of collisions.
+Are these two different ways of defining the mean free path equivalent?
+In this article we answer this question in the affirmative for a hard-sphere gas and, along the way, discuss aspects of the classical kinetic theory that may be of interest in an upper-level undergraduate course on thermal physics.